Grow Herbs Indoors

 Indoor herbs need as much sun as they can get, so be sure to place them in a sunny spot, preferably in a south-facing window.
 (Windows facing east or west should also work, but north-facing windows won't get enough light.)
 You can also choose to supplement the sun with a grow lamp that can shine on your herbs for up to 12 hours a day.
 Find grow lamps at your local garden center or online.

 Plant Your Herbs in Quality Soil

 Your herbs will need ample nutrients, oxygen and moisture at the root level.
-Always use a quality potting mix, such as Miracle-Gro® Moisture Control® Potting Mix, that will allow for proper airflow and drainage so your herbs can root deeply and thrive.
+Always use a quality potting mix, such as Nature's Care® Organic & Natural Potting Mix with Water Conserve, that will allow for proper airflow and drainage so your herbs can root deeply and thrive.

 Growing Your Herbs from Seeds

 If growing from seed, look for newer varieties that are dense and compact, since they are more likely to grow better in containers.
 Plant seeds in a seed starting mix, such as Miracle-Gro® Seed Starting Potting Mix.
 Plant most herb seeds no deeper than of an inch deep, or simply sprinkle them on top of the soil and cover loosely.
 Cover the container with a plastic dome or bag, and place in a warm spot out of direct sunlight until the seeds germinate.
 Once your seeds have started to germinate, remove the plastic cover and move to a sunny location.

 Growing Transplanted Herbs